-Referenced in: Daniel 4:27

-"

-Numbers

-Description

-There are many numbers in the Bible.
+Referenced in: Daniel 4:27 Numbers Description There are many numbers in the Bible.
 They can be written as words ("five") or as numerals ("5").
 Some numbers are very large, such as "two hundred" (200), "twenty-two thousand" (22,000), or "one hundred million" (100,000,000).
 Some languages do not have words for all of these numbers.
 Translators need to decide how to translate numbers and whether to write them as words or numerals.

-Some numbers are exact and others are rounded.
+This page answers the question: How do I translate numbers?
+In order to understand this topic, it would be good to read: Translate Unknowns (UTA PDF) Some numbers are exact and others are rounded.
 Abram was 86 years old when Hagar bore Ishmael to Abram.
 (Genesis 16:16 ULT) Eighty-six (86) is an exact number.